 (Image courtsey of alazancostarica.com)

 prepared and served by our exceptional hosts Steve and Bella Rita Devore -

-Soon after breakfast a rental car was delivered and signed for and we were off.
+Soon after breakfast a rental car was delivered and signed for, and we were off.
 We took the "new highway from San Jose to Jaco" then went south along the coast.
-We arrived at Alazan, after stopping along the way for "making groceries", 2½ hours after leaving our bed & breakfast.
-After putting things away and opening up the house we were able to settle in with thoughts of spending the next 5 days relaxing, exploring, eating, drinking, and most importantly enjoying the company of our good friends.
+We arrived at Alazan, after stopping along the way for "making groceries," 2½ hours after leaving our bed & breakfast.
+After putting things away and opening up the house, we were able to settle in with thoughts of spending the next five days relaxing, exploring, eating, drinking, and most importantly enjoying the company of our good friends.

 Top left - corner of north facing deck with a filtered view of the Parrrita